 - Chiropractic care

-Spinal manipulation is one form of therapy chiropractors use to treat restricted spinal mobility.
+Chiropractic care and spinal manipulation is one form of therapy chiropractors use to treat restricted spinal mobility.
 They are manipulating the spine from different positions and may also use massage and stretching to relax muscles that are in spasm.

 - Acupressure and acupuncture

-These treatment disciplines are based on a Chinese belief that 14 invisible meridians, that lie underneath skin could be manipulated in order to improve some condition in your body.
+These treatment disciplines are based on a Chinese belief that 14 invisible Meridians, that lie underneath skin could be manipulated in order to improve some condition in your body.

 - Acupuncture- the pressure is applied by inserting very fine needles into the skin